temporal-community/miab-build-invincible-apps-java/README.md

     temporal server start-dev --ui-port 8080 --db-filename temporal.db
     ```
 10. Refresh the Temporal WebUI and observe that the Workflow has completed.
+    1. This may take a bit.
+The Springboot application will eventually reestablish connection with the Temporal service.
+    Click on the Workflow and check progress.
+    If it says there are no Workers running, refresh the page periodically.
+    Eventually the Workers will reconnect and the Workflow will complete.
 11. Return to the application and the greeting should have appeared as well.
 12. Open the Web UI and show that the Workflow continued execution and everything looks normal, as if nothing ever happened.
 13. Conclude your demo to the audience: